 Many people suffer from both behavioral health problems, such as depression or anxiety, and co-occurring chemical dependency problems.
 This condition is referred to as dual diagnosis, and it’s far more prevalent than most people realize.

 Facing the double challenge of managing behavioral health problems and recovering from chemical dependency requires special help.
 Patients need skillful coordination of behavioral health treatment with drug/alcohol education – which is why we established our Dual-Diagnosis Program.
-Hampton’s program in Westampton Township, New Jersey is staffed by clinicians who are experienced in treating dually diagnosed patients.
+Hampton’s program is staffed by clinicians who are experienced in treating dually diagnosed patients.